 Once an agent has identified relevant URLs through SERP results or internal knowledge, the next step is to extract their content for processing.
 The SearchCans Reader API is purpose-built for this, converting any web page into clean, LLM-ready Markdown.
 This is critical for scaling AI agents parallel requests effectively.
 It also adheres to the Token Economy Rule, as LLM-ready Markdown saves approximately 40% of token costs compared to raw HTML, significantly reducing inference expenses.

-The Reader API uses a cloud-managed headless browser (b: True) to handle JavaScript-rendered content, ensuring high accuracy without requiring you to manage Puppeteer or Playwright locally.
+The Reader API uses a cloud-managed headless browser (mode: 1) to handle JavaScript-rendered content, ensuring high accuracy without requiring you to manage Puppeteer or Playwright locally.

 Python Implementation: Cost-Optimized Parallel Markdown Extraction